 - Balvenie DoubleWood 12 Year Old: Sweet and Spicy Finish

-I give more details and explain my decisions below, following a brief discussion of the different spellings of "whisky".
+I give more details and explain my decisions below, followed by some words on the different spellings of "whisky".

 Aberlour 18 Year Old: Creamy and Fruity

 The Aberlour distillery is one of my personal favourites.
 Their 18 Year Old has been available on the general market since 2008 (before that it was only available in France) and quickly became a star of its class.

 The nose for me is definitely fruity with some vanilla and a hint of rum.
 You can tell this Speyside malt's been sherry-casked to finish it.
 The mouthfeel is creamy with more fruitiness, including orages, apples and sultanas, followed by hint of caramel and then a chocolatly finish.